-Craniotomy is a cut that opens the cranium.
-During this surgical procedure, a section of the skull, called a bone
+Craniotomy is a surgery to cut a bony opening in the skull.
+A section of the skull, called a bone

-flap is usually replaced after the procedure with tiny
+flap is usually replaced at the end of the procedure with tiny

 plates and screws.

 Craniotomies are named according to the area of skull (cranium) to be removed (Fig. 1).
 After the surgeon repairs the problem, the bone flap is then replaced or covered with plates and screws.
 If the bone flap is not replaced, the procedure is called a craniectomy.